 Our history is riddled with racists, eugenicists, thieves, nut jobs, and prejudiced bigots.
 "In the public understanding of anthropology, we are still stalked by a past that most of us would prefer to forget."

 Like many other fields, anthropology emerged in the "Age of Reason" and bears its scars. - "liberal philosophers and intellectuals of the seYenteenth and eighteenth centuries" that made up the Enlightenment mission of civilising the rest of humanity from "superstition and dogma"

 The downside of this goal to civilise is that it required the invention of pre-civilised people - the primitives.

 This is where all the Hobbesian speculation about man's "state of nature" begins.

 By the 1860s and 1870s the anthropological theories of human progress moving though evolutionary stages ending with modern Europeans was in full swing.
 "They included such classics as Henry Maine’s Ancient Law, Lewis Henry Morgan’s Ancient Society, John Ferguson McLennan’s Primitive Marriage, Johann Jakob Bachofen’s Mother Right and Edward Burnett Tylor’s Primitive Culture"

-The original trio of anthropology branches - physical, archaeological, and social.
+The original trio of anthropology branches are physical, archaeological, and social.